THE CORTEX COLLECTIVE PHILOSOPHY

 Safety is what makes authenticity possible in the first place.

+I have repeatedly experienced, both professionally and personally, what happens when safety is present.
 People become more willing to take risks, ask questions and express needs.
 They recover from mistakes more easily and spend less energy monitoring themselves.
 Instead of focusing on survival, they are able to engage more fully with learning, relationships and the world around them.

+Importantly, safety should not be confused with the absence of expectations.
 People can still be challenged, encouraged to grow and supported to develop new skills within environments that feel safe.
 In fact, meaningful growth is often more likely to occur when people feel safe enough to experiment, make mistakes and learn without fear of judgement.

+Too often, support focuses on changing behaviour without adequately considering whether the environment itself feels safe for the person expected to function within it.
 My experience has been that when safety increases, many of the behaviours people are most concerned about begin to make more sense.
 Sometimes they reduce.
 Sometimes they change.
 Sometimes they reveal needs that were hidden underneath them all along.

-Safety is not optional.
-It is a foundational cornerstone of human psychology.
+It is a cornerstone of human psychology.

 When people feel safe, they are far more likely to access the parts of themselves that allow them to learn, connect, adapt and grow.